WerctFourth/python-border-autocrop/README.md

 * Multi-core processing
 * Auto-detects a grayscale image and saves it as such
 # Requirements
+Bundled versions are on the [Releases](https://github.com/WerctFourth/python-border-autocrop/releases) page.
+They don't require anything else (besides avifenc).

-Python, Pillow and Numpy.
+The script requires Python, Pillow and Numpy.
 The current version has been tested with Python 3.12.2, [Pillow](https://pypi.org/project/pillow/) 10.3.0 and [Numpy](https://pypi.org/project/numpy/) 1.26.4.
 It may work on other versions.

 [External AVIF encoder](https://github.com/AOMediaCodec/libavif) is required to save images to AVIF.
 # How to use